wingify/vwo-fme-react-sdk/README.md

 ### Custom Event Tracking

 Feature flags can be enhanced with connected metrics to track key performance indicators (KPIs) for your features.
 These metrics help measure the effectiveness of your testing rules by comparing control versus variation performance, and evaluate the impact of personalization and rollout campaigns.
-Use the `useTrackEvent` hook to track custom events like conversions, user interactions, and other important metrics:
+Use the `useTrackEvent` hook to track custom events like conversions, user interactions, and other important metrics.

+The `useTrackEvent` hook returns an object containing a `trackEvent` function and an `isReady` boolean.
+The `trackEvent` function allows you to track custom events and conversions, while `isReady` indicates if the hook is ready to be used.
+The `trackEvent` function accepts the following parameters:

 | Parameter         | Description                                              | Required | Type   | Example                |
 | ----------------- | -------------------------------------------------------- | -------- | ------ | ---------------------- |